 Substantial progress has been made toward meeting the objectives defined for program success.
-Abundance, fall bull ratio, and fall calf ratio have all increased under this program.
+Abundance, as well as fall bull and calf ratios have all increased under this program.
 Fall calf ratios were above objectives following each year of active predator reduction.
-Although the calf ratio has decreased since suspension of the program, it remains high relative to pre-reduction levels.
-Because increases in bull ratio and abundance stem from increased recruitment, these parameters should continue to improve as the calves from Years 1 through 3 reach adulthood.
-We recommend continued suspension of predation control in Year 6.
-We will continue to monitor progress towards program objectives in the absence of predation control and reevaluate the causes of calf mortality during the 2013 calving season (RY2012):
+Although the calf ratio decreased upon suspension of the program, in RY2013 it rebounded and exceeds management objectives.
+Because increases in bull ratio and abundance stem from increased recruitment, these parameters should continue to improve as the calves from Years 1 through 4 reach adulthood.
+We recommend continued suspension of predation control in Year 7.
+We will continue to monitor progress towards program objectives in the absence of predation control.

-7) Evaluation (1 February) for program renewal (following final Year 9 [RY 2017]) and Department recommendations for the Southern Alaska Peninsula Predation Management Area, Subunit 9D.
+7) Evaluation (1 February) for program renewal (following final Year 11 [RY 2017]) and Department recommendations for the Southern Alaska Peninsula Predation Management Area, Subunit 9D.